How to Install VMware Workstation 17 on Linux Mint 21

 How to Set Up and Use VMware Workstation 17 Pro on Linux Mint 21 Vanessa

-VMware Workstation Pro is the most popular virtualization program for setting up and running virtual machines on your computer.
-You can use VMware Workstation for free for 30 days and then purchase it.
+VMware Workstation Pro is a popular program for creating and running virtual machines on your computer.
+You can use it for free for 30 days, then you need to buy it.

-You can easily install VMware Workstation software on Windows and Linux-based operating systems.
-By creating new virtual machines, you can install operating systems such as Windows, Linux, Solaris, or macOS on your physical computer.
+You can easily install VMware Workstation on Windows and Linux.
+With it, you can create VMs to use operating systems like Windows, Linux, Solaris, or macOS on your host PC.

 How to Download and Install VMware Workstation

-We recommend installing Workstation Pro, the paid and professional version of the VMware program on your Linux Mint computer.
-If you want, you can consider purchasing it after the 30-day trial period or continue using the Player version for free.
+We suggest installing Workstation Pro, the professional paid version of VMware, on your Linux Mint computer.
+You can decide to buy it after the 30-day trial or keep using the free Player version.

 Step 1

-To download the VMware program, view the official website from the link here and then click the Download button in the “Workstation 17 Pro for Linux” section as in the image below.
+To download VMware, go to the official website using the link here.
+Then, click the Download button in the “Workstation 17 Pro for Linux” section, as shown in the image below.

-Instead of downloading the Workstation software manually, you can perform this process faster by executing the commands below in the terminal.
+Instead of downloading the Workstation software manually, you can speed up the process by running these commands in the terminal.

 cd ~/Downloads